Private party auto loan: What it is and how to find one

 - The vehicle is being purchased with a salvage title.

-While a personal loan can give you the opportunity to purchase the vehicle you want, it will likely carry a higher interest rate than a private party auto loan and could end up costing you more overall.
+While a personal loan can allow you to purchase the vehicle you want, it will likely carry a higher interest rate than a private party auto loan.

-Dealers may have higher prices than private sellers, but it’s much simpler to get a loan.
-If you’ve been rejected for a private auto loan, see if you qualify for in-house financing offered by the dealer.
+If you’ve been rejected for a private auto loan, it might be time to visit dealerships instead.
+See if you qualify for in-house financing offered by a dealer.
+Dealers may have higher prices than private sellers, but getting a loan is much simpler.
 You may also qualify for a used auto loan with a lender that previously rejected you for a private loan.

-If you are not in a rush or have not found the right private sale yet, keep building your savings.
+If you are not in a rush or have yet to find the right private sale, keep building your savings.
 The more you can put toward a car, the less money you will spend overall.
 And if you are looking at older, cheaper models that wouldn’t qualify for a traditional loan, you won’t need to take on extra risk by financing your car with a personal loan.

 The bottom line

-Private party auto loans are a quick, relatively pain free way to buy outside of the high-pressure environment of a dealership.
-They aren’t as common, but you will still be able to find competitive options from a variety of lenders.
+Private party auto loans are a quick, relatively pain-free way to buy outside a dealership.
+They aren’t as common, but you can still find competitive options from various lenders.
 And since sale prices for private purchases are lower than those at a dealership, you may be able to save money.